JosepMariaVila/SIGN-PAYMENT-OFFLINE-XRPL-xrpl.js-library/README.md

 It uses the xrpl.js library.

+It uses a seed to derive the account address and sign transactions, 2 options are possible:

+Option A: 29 characters seeds (suNq9PQrYKEifmLdFs9NPjdLeyMKm) which correspond to the secp256k1 algorithm.

+Option B: 31 characters seeds (sKdNVBLAmVjgcDrEfDSzTSBqsagHMEd) which correspond to the ed25519 algorithm.

 You need Node.js and VisualStudioCode to set up the project.
 Then you would sign completely offline through the HTML file.

 Step by step guide to use the code: